 Moving expenses qualify as closely related in time to the start of work when the moving expenses incurred within one (1) year from the date the employee started work at the new location.
 Moving expenses qualify as closely related in place to the start of work when the distance from the new residence to the new job location (C) is not more than the distance from your former home to the new job location (A), e.g. C < A (Figure B1).

 Figure B1.
 Example of Distance Test

-Note: If the Time, Distance and Related to state of Work qualifications are not met, IRS will consider the full amount of moving expense reimbursement to the employee to be nonqualified and therefore taxable.

-Appendix C: IRS Travel by Car Taxable Moving Rate

-When traveling by car during the move to a new job location, the Internal Revenue Service allows

-employer reimbursed vehicle expenses that are either:

-Actual expenses, such as gas and oil for the vehicle, parking fees or tolls, if accurate records of each expense are kept; or

-Current standard mileage rate allowed by the IRS (Pub.
-521, "Travel by Car").
-(See the State Travel Policy and Procedures for mileage rates and conditions for reimbursement allowed by the State.)

-Any part of general repairs, general maintenance, insurance or depreciation for the employee’s vehicle does not qualify as a reimbursable expenditure.

-If the employee chooses to use the State business travel reimbursement rate per mile and it exceeds the current IRS standard mileage rate for moving, then IRS requires that portion of the rate per mile over the IRS standard to be taxable to the employee (IR-2005-99).

-If the employee chooses to use actual expenses for the vehicle, then the State shall reimburse such expenditures only up to the total amount for reimbursement as calculated using the business travel rate per mile in the State Travel Policy.

-Appendix D: SAMPLE Employee Moving Service Agreement
+Appendix C: SAMPLE Employee Moving Service Agreement

 EMPLOYEE MOVING SERVICE AGREEMENT

 State Board of Examiners – SBEX Form# 442-30A State of Idaho

 "Agency" as used herein is Name: State of Idaho

 Address: